life-itself/community/content/programs/spring-praxis-2024.md

 ---
 title: Spring Praxis Residency
-description: An opportunity to focus on one's own inquiries while engaging in conscious community practices held by a lightweight developmental frame.
-Running from April through May 2024, participation is open, with stays ranging from two weeks up to the full two months.
+description: While engaging in conscious community practices held by a lightweight developmental frame you wll have the opportunity to focus on one's own project emebeded  in a common inquiry.
+Running from April through May 2024,we are looking for pionners who want to share thier practices and explore together Self.
+Stays ranging from two weeks up to the full two months and a half.
 image: /assets/images/spring-2024.jpg
 start: 2024-04-01
 end: 2024-05-31